kunklejr/system-metrics/documentation.md

 Credits
 =======

-The idea behind System Metrics and the inspiration for a good portion of its code comes from José Valim's Rails Metrics project.
+The idea behind System Metrics and the inspiration and source for a good portion of its code comes from José Valim's Rails Metrics project.

 License
 =======